mrgovor64/Ansible-Task/roles/encrypt_partition/README.md

 ## **⚠️ Warning**
 Encrypting a partition will erase all existing data on it.
 This script should only be executed on a partition that does not contain important data.

+## Additional Considerations
+- The partition to be encrypted must be sufficiently large (at least 20 MB recommended).
+- The partition must not be in use by other processes at the time of encryption.
+- Future updates to this role may introduce support for more flexible partition handling, including live encryption capabilities.

 ## Requirements
 - **Ansible Version**: Ensure that Ansible is installed on the control node.
 - **Supported Platforms**: Tested on Debian-based systems (Ubuntu, Debian).